kornelski/deunicode/README.md

     (or a custom placeholder, or `None` if you use a chars iterator).
   * Many Unicode characters transliterate to multi-character strings.
 For example, "北" is transliterated as "Bei".
-  * Transliteration is context-free and not sophisticated enough to produce proper Chinese or Japanese.
+  * The transliteration is context-free, and not sophisticated enough to produce proper Chinese or Japanese.
     Han characters used in multiple languages are mapped to a single Mandarin pronounciation, and will be mostly illegible to Japanese readers.
 Transliteration can't handle cases where a single character has multiple possible pronounciations.